Orientation and Mobility: Techniques and training

 O&M training focuses on cues that can be observed by a blind or visually impaired person to allow them to understand their location and how to navigate between familiar locations.
 O&M training is complex in structure and wide in scope.
 All O&M specialists in the United States who are employed with government agencies are required to obtain certification from ACVREP.
 O&M certification preparation programs are relatively few in number throughout the United States and in general.
 Techniques communicated to the trainee vary based on the trainee's life situation.
 For example, techniques for navigating city streets would be irrelevant for a trainee living in a rural area, and would be skipped.

-O&M services are commonly sought multiple times through the life of a single blind or visually impaired person, because they are specific to certain locations, such as homes, workplaces and other necessary destinations that are prone to change throughout life.
+O&M services are commonly sought multiple times through the life of a blind or visually impaired person, because they are specific to certain locations, such as homes, workplaces and other necessary destinations that are prone to change throughout life.
 In the United States, O&M services are typically provided by state governments as part of larger vocational rehabilitation programs.
-In Texas, for example, the Texas Workforce Commission contracts with individual O&M specialists and companies employing several O&M specialists in order to provide services to blind and visually impaired individuals at no cost to them, with the goal that the skills gained through such training will enable the blind or visually impaired person to gain stable employment in the future.
+In Texas, the Texas Workforce Commission contracts with individual O&M specialists and companies employing several O&M specialists in order to provide services to blind and visually impaired individuals at no cost to them, with the goal that the skills gained through such training will enable the blind or visually impaired person to gain stable employment in the future.

-Common techniques taught include cane travel, trailing, locating dropped objects, navigating street crossings and others.
+Common techniques taught include cane travel, trailing, locating dropped objects, and navigating street crossings.

 A systematic review trying to determine the best type of O&M training for people with low vision did not find any significant differences when comparing O&M training delivered by a trained volunteer versus physical exercise, but they had little power to do so because of the small sample size and poor methodological quality.